foo-software/lighthouse-persist/README.md

 - Defines the `output` [option](https://github.com/GoogleChrome/lighthouse#cli-options) as `html`.
 - Runs all Lighthouse audits - Performance, SEO, progressive web app, best practices.
 Parameters support custom Lighthouse options and configuration.
-- Extracts content of the HTML report, populates it in a file uploaded to the AWS S3 account specified by parameters.
+- Extracts content of the HTML report, populates it in a file uploaded to the AWS S3 bucket specified by parameters.
 - Exposes the result similar to that of using `lighthouse` directly.
 - Uses `lighthouse@5.1.0` under the hood.